felipenlunkes/felipenlunkes/README.md

 <div align="justify">

-* 💻 x86 Assembly is my favorite language and I practice a lot in my free time
+* 💻 x86 Assembly is my favorite language and I practice a lot in my free time.
-* 🧬 I am a biologist with experience in molecular biology
+* 🧬 I am a biologist with experience in molecular biology.
-* 📕 I am very interested in the history of computing
+* 📕 I'm very interested in the history of computing, especially the history of Unix and derivatives.
-* 📀 I have a virtual collection of operating systems (installation media)
+* 📀 I have a virtual collection of operating systems (installation media).
+* 🌌 I am fascinated with Unix systems and have used at least once almost every system known to man.
+I really enjoy researching more about the history and organization and trying to implement the model in Hexagonix (my personal project).

 </div>